-It isn’t without its own tourist attractions either, as the Senckenberg Museum, Goldkammer Museum, Museum of Natural History, the Opera House, Rothschildpark, Goethe University, Amerikahaus, Messeturm, Festhalle, Westend Synagogue, historic horse stables and hammering man are just some of the historic buildings, monuments and places of interest found in the district.
+It isn’t without its own tourist attractions either, as the Senckenberg Museum, Goldkammer Museum, Museum of Natural History, the Opera House, Rothschildpark, Goethe University, Amerikahaus, Messeturm, Festhalle, Westend Synagogue, historic horse stables, and hammering man are just some of the historic buildings, monuments, and places of interest found in the district.

-As such, it is able to offer many similar experiences in terms of the style of buildings you will be able to see, while allowing those without such extravagant budgets to enjoy the hotels, bars, shops, and restaurants around a long cobble-stone street of the Leipziger Strasse.
+As such, it is able to offer many similar experiences in terms of the style of buildings you will be able to see while allowing those without such extravagant budgets to enjoy the hotels, bars, shops, and restaurants around a long cobble-stone street of the Leipziger Strasse.